Update: We’ve come up with an interactive and comprehensive tool to compare and evaluate the payment gateway providers in the United Kingdom.

 Fees: PayPal fees vary depending on the volume of sales; the higher the sales, the lower the rate.
 Rates range from 1.4% +20p to 3.4% + 20p.

 SagePayoffers a comprehensive online payment services at a low cost.
 The company also offers merchant services, fraud prevention tools, token system, tailored solutions and integrates with the Sage accounting software.
 You can set up personalized payment pages, integrate with PayPal and accept phone or mail order payments.

 Fees: There is no setup, percentage or annual fees.
 Pricing is £25 per month for up to 100 transactions and 10p per transaction for over 1000 transactions (with a minimum of £25 per month).

 Braintree Payments (in beta)

-Braintree Payments powers hundreds of businesses in US and has recently started expanding overseas.
-The company enables you to accept payments in over 130 currencies, including EUR, GBP and AUD.
+Braintree Payments powers hundreds of businesses in the US and has recently started expanding overseas.
+The company enables you to accept payments in over 130 currencies, including EUR, GBP, and AUD.
 Braintree takes care of PCI compliance and merchant account issues, offering businesses an easy to set up payment solution.

 WorldPay is a robust payment gateway with a set of options for startups.
 The company enables online payments, point-of-sale payments, mail and telephone orders payments, recurring payments and offers merchant accounts.

-Other payment gateways that work in UK include Skrill (formerly known as Moneybookers), 2Checkout, and Payze.
+Other payment gateways that work in the K include Skrill (formerly known as Moneybookers), 2Checkout, and Payze.

-There are plenty of options available and you need to select the one which will suit to your business needs.
-Check fees, merchant account agreement, support and reputation of the company.
+There are plenty of options available and you need to select the one which will suit your business needs.
+Check fees, merchant account agreement, support, and reputation of the company.

 Which payment gateways do you recommend for UK start-ups or businesses that wish to accept credit card payments?
 Share your thoughts below.